DPlayer234/lovedebugger/README.md

 local debugger = require "debugger" (update_and_draw_here, callbacks_here)
 ```

-Furthermore, if you went the manual route, `debugger.setOverrides` allows for an optional argument: A table storing all callbacks.

-There's also a few additional functions you may access if required.
+Then there's also a few additional debugger functions you may access if required.

 ```lua
 debugger.setFont(font)